 One of the main lessons taught when we learn to grocery shop is to start with a list.
-Otherwise, you may end up aimlessly walking around the store, get home to find you’re missing key ingredients or wind up with a bunch of stuff you don’t need.
+Otherwise, you may end up aimlessly walking around the store, get home to find you’re missing key ingredients or wind up with a bunch of stuff you don’t need which can easily blow your grocery budget.
 Ideally, the list you create will be organized regarding the grocery store, using sections and rows, so you aren’t all over the place while shopping.

 There are several ways to write a useful grocery list that will have you shopping efficiently in no time.